CoderDojoTC/micropython/docs/index.md

 ![Micropython logo](img/micropython-logo-192x192.png)

 This GitHub repository is for sharing teaching resources to teach Micropython to students in 5th to 12th grades (10-18 years old).
-The course assumes that either a mentor, teacher or students have access to at least one microcontroller such as the $4 Raspberry Pi Pico or the $6 ESP32.
+The course assumes that either a mentor, teacher or students have access to at least one microcontroller such as the $4 Raspberry Pi Pico or the $10 ESP32.
 Students should also have access to some low-cost sensors (buttons, potentiometers, ultrasonic distance sensor) and displays such as LEDs or OLED.

 ## Course Outline

+### Part 1: Getting Started

+### Part 2: Introduction to MicroPython
 1. [Introduction](getting-started/01-intro.md) - Overview of Micropython and why we love it.
 4. [Boards](getting-started/02-boards.md) - Description of popular development boards that support Micropython (Pico and ESP32).
 How to choose the right microcontroller for your project.
 3. [Raspberry Pi Pico](getting-started/02-pi-pico.md) - Details the Raspberry Pi Pico including features and pinouts.